 In Santa Clara County (home to Palo Alto, Cupertino, Sunnyvale, Mountain View, San Jose, and my own Los Gatos), the average sale price is $1,413,000 and the median sale price $1,185,000 – quite a bit lower than last spring.

 For condominiums and townhouses, of course, it is a more affordable.

 In San Mateo County (home to Redwood Shores, Foster City, Menlo Park, San Mateo), the average sale price is about $1.78 million for houses recently sold.
 The median is a little lower at $1.425 million.

 And the San Mateo County Condo / Townhouse real estate statistics:

 In Santa Cruz County (Santa Cruz, Scotts Valley, Aptos, Capitola, Soquel), it’s more affordable.
-The average sale price of houses recently has been about $1.1 mil, and the median sale price are also down about 20% from spring 2018, average at $884,000 and median at $820,645.
+The average sale price and the median sale price are also down about 20% from spring 2018, average at $884,000 and median at $820,645.

 Santa Cruz County

 And the Santa Cruz County resale condominium and townhouse market – the most affordable of all, making it clear why many Silicon Valley residents retire “to the coast”.

 Naturally, it’s easier to buy near Santa Cruz than in San Jose, but the demand tends to remain stronger in the areas with the jobs as opposed to the coastal communities, so appreciation is usually stronger in the areas where it’s hardest to purchase.
 That seems to be true in a very similar way in San Mateo County, too – yes, it’s less costly to buy in Half Moon Bay, and in an up market it’s great, but in a down market it will not fare as well as Belmont, San Mateo etc.